dm4ml/motion/docs/index.md

 Motion is a framework for building machine learning (ML) applications in Python, designed to give developers **fine-grained control** over **continually-updating** state (e.g., models, indexes, or other data structures).

+!!! note

+    Motion is currently in **alpha**.
+We are actively working on improving the documentation and adding more features.
+If you are interested in using Motion and would like dedicated support from one of our team members, please reach out to us at shreyashankar@berkeley.edu.

 ## Why Motion?

 Building production ML applications with reasonable degrees of customization (e.g., fine-tuning on user feedback) can be tedious.
 First, a developer must set up a database to store their data, data collection pipelines, data preprocessing pipelines, model training pipelines, model serving pipelines, and an interface to interact with the application.
 To run all pipelines regularly, a developer must also configure and maintain some workflow orchestrator, painstakingly encoding interactions between different pipelines.